lhkbob/eve-swagger-js/generated/docs/FleetsApi.md

 var fleetId = 789; // Integer | ID for a fleet

 var opts = {
-  'acceptLanguage': "en", // String | Language to use in the response 'datasource': "tranquility" // String | The server name you would like data from };
+  'language': "en-us", // String | Language to use in the response 'datasource': "tranquility" // String | The server name you would like data from };